 An electricity supplier is a company that buys electricity on your behalf.
-The price that your electricity supplier charges appears in the calculation for the generation service charge on your Eversource electricity bill.
+The price that your electricity supplier charges appears in the calculation for the generation service charge on your Eversource electric bill.
 In Massachusetts, you can choose who your electricity supplier is:

 - Your electric utility, Eversource, can serve as your supplier.
-In that case, you have Eversource’s Basic Service, and Eversource buys electricity for you and uses their own Basic Service price to calculate the Supply charge on your electricity bill.
+In that case, you have Eversource’s Basic Service, and Eversource buys electricity for you and uses their own Basic Service price to calculate the Supply charge on your electric bill.

 - You can sign a private contract with an electricity supplier.
-In that case, Eversource only delivers electricity to you, and they use the price provided by your electricity supplier to calculate the Supply charge on your electricity bill.
+In that case, Eversource only delivers electricity to you, and they use the price provided by your electricity supplier to calculate the Supply charge on your electric bill.

 - Your municipal government can establish an electricity aggregation and select an electricity supplier for you, as with Framingham Community Electricity.
-In this case, Eversource only delivers electricity to you, and they use a Framingham Community Electricity price to calculate the Supply charge on your electricity bill.
+In this case, Eversource only delivers electricity to you, and they use a Framingham Community Electricity price to calculate the Supply charge on your electric bill.

 Electricity supply (sometimes referred to simply as supply)

 This term refers to the electricity that is delivered.
-The electricity Supply charge appears on the Supply portion of your Eversource electricity bill.
+The electricity Supply charge appears on the Supply portion of your Eversource electric bill.
 The electricity Supply charge is calculated by multiplying the amount of electricity you use (in kilowatt hours) by a price.
 The electricity Supply charge does not include charges for the delivery of the electricity or for the maintenance of electricity-related infrastructure.
-Those charges appear on the Delivery portion of your Eversource electricity bill.
+Those charges appear on the Delivery portion of your Eversource electric bill.

 Green electricity is electricity that is generated by a renewable energy resource, such as solar or wind.
 It is an informal name for electricity generated from renewable sources.